Olaf2K/ALT_caller_for_pilon/README.md

 ### 1) Running the script

-To run:
+**To run:**
-Put both filter.py and replace.bash in the same folder as the VCF file you want to ALT call
+1) Put both filter.py and replace.bash in the same folder as the VCF file you want to ALT call

-python3 filter.py -i "input file" -l "work dir"
+2) run command: python3 filter.py -i "input file" -l "work dir"

   Required: